-“When a dog with this condition eats, the food follows gravity and just piles up in the lower esophagus until it gets regurgitated back up,” Dr. Elizabeth Devitt, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, says.
+“When a dog with this condition eats, the food follows gravity and just piles up in the lower esophagus until it gets regurgitated back up,” Dr. Elizabeth Devitt, a general practice veterinarian and veterinary consultant for Fetch, says.

 This condition can lead to serious consequences.
 “Without control of where the food moves, a dog may get food in their lungs instead of the stomach, causing a condition called aspiration pneumonia,” Dr. Devitt adds.

 Aspiration pneumonia is a severe and life-threatening condition that requires immediate veterinarian attention.

 There are two types of megaesophagus: congenital and acquired.
 The former occurs when dogs are born with a dilated esophagus, while the latter presents later in life and can be a symptom of several different health conditions.

 Eating is difficult for dogs with megaesophagus.
 While they’re able to consume food initially, the major indicator of the condition is when they regurgitate it up from the lower esophagus before it can be digested.